Skip to main content

 At the heart of this system lies a precise conversation between your brain and your body, orchestrated by the hypothalamic-pituitary-adrenal (HPA) axis.
 The hypothalamus, a command center in the brain, sends out specific instructions.
 One of these critical instructions is growth hormone-releasing hormone (GHRH).

 GHRH travels a short distance to the pituitary gland, delivering a clear message ∞ “release growth hormone.”
-This (GH) then enters the bloodstream, acting as a master signal for cellular repair, metabolism, and regeneration throughout the body.
+This growth hormone (GH) then enters the bloodstream, acting as a master signal for cellular repair, metabolism, and regeneration throughout the body.
 One of its most important tasks is to stimulate the liver’s production of insulin-like growth factor 1 (IGF-1), a powerful molecule that carries out many of GH’s most vital functions, especially within the brain.

 Sermorelin works by restoring the brain’s initial signal for growth hormone release, thereby supporting the entire downstream cascade of repair and regeneration.